 For a wood-burning sauna stove, they need more care and maintenance.
 The safe clearance requirements around the heater should be followed and the combustible surfaces should be properly protected.
 These ashes should be placed in a bucket, to be properly disposed.
 Take care of these wood-heated saunas, and they’re sure to take care of you for many years to come.

-And if this wasn't enough, we hope that this article has been useful for you.
-But if you need a bit more help, we at Superior Remodelers would be more than happy to assist you.
-We aim for quality without making a dent in your wallet.
-If you live in the surrounding areas of Northern New Jersey, New York City, Long Island and Eastern Up-State NY, Connecticut, Rhode Island or Massachusetts, and are in need of professional installments for windows, sidings, roofing, gutter guards, and other home improvement items, contact Superior Remodelers by dialing: 888-330-8148 or visiting our contact page.
+If you live in Connecticut and are looking for sauna installation or mobile sauna rental services, or other home improvement items, contact Superior Remodelers by dialing: 888-330-8148 or visiting our contact page.
 We treat each project in the most professional way possible, because we believe that our customers deserve the very best we have to offer.
 We won't let you settle for anything less than the very best.